๐Ÿ“Š Database Profilingยถ

 )

-# Profile a table
+# Profile a table - automatically uses database-native methods

 profile = datasource.profile_table("customers")